Byte-Razer/Humanoid-Bot/README.md

 The **Humanoid Project** is a school-based research and development initiative focused on building an intelligent, interactive humanoid system.

 My story:
-Hey this is Mohit here.
-I made the GUI code myself.
+Hey this is Mohit here, creator of the GUI of AURA.
 I was inspired by Jarvis when making the GUI and this gave me the idea of using a pulsing orb.
-When I first thought of it, it seemed impossible.
-I was asked to make a simple GUI with the title and buttons.
-Why not just finish the work and be done?
-But I wanted to give life to AURA and I worked a lot on that orb.
+A task seemingly impossible, but I knew AURA wouldn't be as complete as it is without that pulsing heartbeat.
 Now I can't imagine AURA without it.

 ---